universcom/Openstack-CI/doc/source/contributor/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Most changes proposed to Kolla require two +2 votes from core reviewers before
-being approved and sent to the gate queue for merging.
-A release note is
-required on most changes as well.
++W. A release note is required on most changes as well.
 Release notes policy
 is described in :ref:`its own section <release-notes>`.

 Significant changes should have documentation and testing provided with them.